 Weeks went by when I, and many others, were thinking about what could be done.
 Some crude ideas were thrown around in the break room.
 Some more elaborate changes and others just brainstorming outcomes.
 When time passed, the ideas were less frequently talked about, the topic of new techniques did not come up as much anymore.
 More time passed, and this push for change had been forgotten, all these "old techniques" were still being used.
 Looking around, I did not see any change had been made to practices or techniques.
 The first excitement to be on top of the wave with Rise was gone.
 Me, and my colleagues, settled on the old and trusty methods.

 The attempt to make this big change failed miserably.
-Now years later, thinking about this experience that I was a part of raises thoughts of lessons to be learned.
-What the management failed to do resulted in a valuable lesson for everyone part of this change, whether they realize it or not.
+Now, years later, thinking about this experience that I was a part of raises thoughts of lessons to be learned.
+What the management failed to do resulted in a valuable lesson for everyone part of this change process, whether they realize it or not.

-I will explain these lessons and reasons to why this change process failed.
-I will also bring up other challenges to innovation management that are tied to failing with innovation management.
+I will explain these lessons and reasons to why the management failed with encouraging innovation.
+I will also bring up other challenges to innovation management that are tied with failing the process.
 The following themes are covered: Challenges of the management, challenges with the organization environment, and challenges within organizational structures.
 Finally, I will end by presenting three additional cases that can be studied for further examples.

 Table of contents

 While the push for an innovation project usually comes from the management, especially when there is a burning need for new improvements, there are many things that can go wrong with management involvement in change.
 Here are five categories of challenges management face within when managing change.

 Depending on the company culture, managers are still being relied upon when one seeks support and approval.
 At Rise, the only effort the management put into the change project was the kick-off event.
 Even though many of us were eager to further the change, there seemed to be no real effort from the management.
 You can imagine the let-down I felt when the ideas and the excitement toned down.
 Therefore, the first lesson to be learned is;